Retaining People at Your Company

-How to Retain People in Construction –Tips & Thoughts for Owners & Leaders
+Thoughts for Owners & Leaders

-Build Teams that Stick
+Build Teams That Last

 You can’t scale quality work without project managers who think ahead, supers who own the field, coordinators who keep the team informed, and EAs who keep you moving.
+Having a mindset that values people and team is how great companies are built because great companies are great because great people work for them.

 What That Looks Like: